The New Workout Plan

+"The New Workout Plan" is a comedy hip-hop song from Kanye West's debut album, The College Dropout (2004).
+The song was written and produced by West, with additional songwriting from John Legend, Miri Ben-Ari, Sumeke Rainey, and Bosko Kante.
+The song was recorded in 2003 at Quad Recordings and Sony Music Studios in New York City.
+It would later be released as the album's fifth single on the 31st of August, 2004.

-"The New Workout Plan" is a song from Kanye West's debut album, The College Dropout.
-Released in late 2004, the single peaked at #59 on the U.S. Hot R&B/Hip-Hop Songs chart.
-The music video was released in 2004, with cameos from John Legend, Miri Ben-Ari, Anna Nicole Smith, Fonzworth Bentley, Tracee Ellis Ross, Vida Guerra and GLC.
-"Work Out" by J. Cole samples the song.
+Upon the release of The College Dropout, the song received positive reviews from music critics.
+Commercially, the single peaked at number 59 on the Hot R&B/Hip-Hop Songs chart.
+The music video was released the same year, with cameos from Legend, Ben-Ari, Anna Nicole Smith, Fonzworth Bentley, Tracee Ellis Ross, Vida Guerra and GLC.
+The talk box harmonizing heard towards the end of the song would later be sampled by J. Cole for his 2011 single "Work Out".

 Composition

 The lyrics of "The New Workout Plan" are voiced from the point of view of different girls reacting to a fake workout video.
 West explains unusual "testimonials" from women who have successfully undergone the workout plan and have been able to attain a lavish lifestyle thanks to being in shape.